jupyter-book/jupyter-book/docs/tutorial/execution.md

 ---
-title: Executable Documents
+title: Mix code and narrative
+short_title: Mix code & narrative
-subject: Jupyter Book Tutorial
+subject: Jupyter Book tutorial
 subtitle: Execute content and insert it into your pages when you build your MyST project.
 description: Learn the basics of how MyST can be used to execute content with Jupyter technology.
 ---